ullagallu-ds/python/day-2.md

 else:
     print("Grade: C")

-# Checking multiple conditions using and
+# Checking multiple conditions using
 age = 25
 income = 40000
 if age > 18 and income > 30000: